Everything you need to know about recurrent ear infections

 What about prolonged antibiotic treatment?

-Good luck.
+Good luck!

-Summary of ear infections in children
+Summary of Ear Infections in Children

-What is otitis media?
+What is Otitis Media?

-Mainly pain, irritability and usually fever.
+The main symptoms include pain, irritability, and usually fever.

 It usually isn’t.
 Ear tugging is an expression of frustration and fatigue and does not necessarily mean there is an ear infection.

-Sometimes the doctor will recommend watchful waiting and other times they will recommend starting treatment immediately.
+It depends on the symptoms and the appearance of the eardrum.
+Sometimes, the doctor will recommend watchful waiting, and other times they will recommend starting treatment immediately.

-No, tenderness on external pressure is usually a manifestation of external ear infection (swimmer’s ear).
+No, tenderness on external pressure is usually a manifestation of an external ear infection (swimmer’s ear).
 Treatment for that type of ear infection is completely different.

-Start by reading this chapter and then see your primary care physician for a consult.
+Start by reading this chapter and then see your primary care physician for a consultation.
 Has your child truly had recurrent ear infections?
 Are there any risk factors that can be reduced?
 Is there a third tonsil or ear fluids that require surgical intervention?

 For comments and questions, please register